Optimizing Inventory Placement for a Downstream Online Matching Problem: Experiments with Synthetic Data

-{Generally speaking, an instance of the e-commerce placement and fulfillment problem consists of a quantity $Q$ to be placed across DCs, a network defined by rewards $r_{ij}$ between DCs $i$ and demand locations $j$, and a distribution over arrival sequences from different demand locations.
-In \Cref{sec:techinical} we analyzed worst-case instances under theoretical structural forms (Spatial and Temporal Independence) for the distribution over arrival sequences.
-In this \namecref{sec:experiments} we extract realistic distributions over arrival sequences from publicly-available JD.com data \citep{shen2020jd}, and also consider simplified reward topologies motivated by the JD.com network.}
+{Generally speaking, an instance of the e-commerce placement and fulfillment problem consists of a quantity $Q$ to be placed across warehouses, a network defined by rewards $r_{ij}$ between each warehouse $i$ and demand location $j$, and a distribution over arrival sequences from different demand locations.
+In \Cref{sec:techinical} we analyzed worst-case instances for network structure and the distribution over arrival sequences.
+In this \namecref{sec:synthexp} we explore how our proposed methods perform when deployed on network structures and demand models that are common in the literature.
+Computationally, we corroborate the intuition behind \Cref{thm:main}: choosing an inventory placement by optimizing the Offline surrogate leads to a good overall performance if a high-quality fulfillment policy is deployed downstream.
+Indeed, Offline Placement consistently performs among the highest rewards when paired with such a fulfillment policy.